AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/Flip/If/RemoteCheck/tc.rst

-**"if not A", where "A" is a function call that may raise an exception**

-Check SC for "if not A" where A is a function call that may raise an exception.
+**Exercise SC on "if not A" where "A" is a function call that may raise an exception**